-Command Description APPEND Includes the contents of a previously saved source program into the current program.
-CAT or CATALOG Displays the file directory for your account.
-Unless another device is specified following the term CAT or CATALOG, the public disk structure is the assumed device.
-CCONT Can be used by privileged users only.
-The command operates the same as the CONT command, but detaches the job from the terminal.
-COMPILE Allows you to store a translated version of your BASIC program.
-The file is stored on disk with the current name and the file type .BAC.
-Or, you can specify a new file name and type.
-CONT Allows you to continue execution of the program currently in memory following the execution of a STOP statement.
-DELETE Allows you to remove one or more lines from the program currently in memory.
+Command Description DELETE Allows you to remove one or more lines from the program currently in memory.
 After the word DELETE, type the line number of the single line to be deleted or two line numbers separated by a hyphen (-) indicating the first and last line of the section of code to be removed.
 Several single lines or line sections can be indicated by separating the line numbers, or line number pairs, with a comma.
 EXIT Returns you to the job keyboard monitor.
 KEY Reenables the echo feature on the terminal after a TAPE command.
 Enter with the LINE FEED or ESCAPE key.
 LENGTH Displays the length of the current program in memory, in 1K increments.
 LIST Displays the program currently in memory at your terminal.
 You can list the entire program currently in memory, or one or more lines of that program.
 LISTNH Does the same thing as LIST, except that it does not print a header containing the program name and current date.
 NEW Clears your area in memory and allows you to input a new program from the terminal.
 You indicate a program name following NEW or when the system requests it.
 OLD Clears your area in memory and allows you to recall a saved program from a storage device.
 You indicate a program name following the word OLD or when BASIC-PLUS requests it.
 RENAME Lets you change the name of the program currently in memory.
 RUN Lets you begin execution of the program currently in memory.
 Or, if the RUN command is followed by a file specification, including device and account if desired, you can run any program.
 RUNNH Executes the program currently in memory, but does not print header information with the program name and current date.
 SAVE Saves the source program currently in memory in a file on the system disk, under its current name with the file type of .BAS.
 Or, you can give a complete file specification (including device and account).
+SCALE Sets the scale factor to a designated value or displays the values currently in effect if no value is designated.
+TAPE Disables the echo feature on the terminal; this is useful if you are using a terminal with a paper-tape reader.
+UNSAVE Deletes the file specified.